 Social partners' role in the implementation, monitoring and assessment phase:

-The measure will primarily benefit the employment of workers in Gozo whilst also aiding with social distancing measures during COVID-19.
-Despite this, no specific involvement of social partners in the design and implementation of this measure were publicised.
-The Gozo Buisness Chamber however published a 'Post COVID-19 – Strategic and Policy Document' in May 2020 which amongst its key pillars highlighted the need for a Digital Strategy for Gozo.
-It was also highlighted that this Chamber was working alongside Government to foster the needed change.
+The measure will primarily benefit the employment of workers in Gozo and contributes to efforts to promote social distancing during the COVID-19 pandemic.
+The Gozo Buisness Chamber published a 'Post COVID-19 – Strategic and Policy Document' in May 2020 which amongst its key pillars highlighted the need for a Digital Strategy for Gozo.
+It was also highlighted that the chamber was working alongside government to foster the needed change.
+No specific involvement of social partners in the design and implementation of this measure were publicised.

-The Gozo Business Chamber was positive about Government's support in facilitating teleworking.
-It however also noted that whilst this was of value to some sectors, it would not provide support to other sectors such as those involved in manufacturing, retail, transport, and construction.
+The Gozo Business Chamber was positive about government's support in facilitating teleworking.
+It also noted that while this measure was of value to some sectors, it would not provide support to other sectors such as those involved in manufacturing, retail, transport, and construction.

 Citation